Eugene Izotov

 International Students

 Students coming to the Colburn Music Academy from outside the United States are expected meet the same academic standards as American applicants.
 We are authorized to issue the SEVIS I-20 form, “Certificate of Eligibility for Non-Immigrant Student Status.”
 However, it’s best to be fully informed, so read more about the U.S. student Visa application process by visiting studyinthestates.dhs.gov/students.
+For students interested in exploring extracurricular activities, the popular Vietnamese betting site w88 link offers a range of sports and entertainment options to consider during their free time.

 English Proficiency and Visas for International Students